The Future of Sexuality

 4. CONTRACEPTION

-Antiquity-1850s Crocodile dung, lemon halves, and sheep intestines
+Antiquity-1850s Crocodile dung, lemon halves, and sheep

 1850s Latex condoms